rooklift/nibbler/README.md

 * FEN loading.
 * Chess 960.

-# Installation - the simple way
+# Installation - Windows / Linux

 Some Windows and Linux standalone releases are uploaded to the [Releases](https://github.com/rooklift/nibbler/releases) section from time to time.

-# Installation - the hard way

-Running Nibbler from source requires Electron, but has no other dependencies.
+*Alternatively*, it is possible to run Nibbler from source.
+This requires Electron, but has no other dependencies.
 If you have Electron installed (e.g. `npm install -g electron`) you can likely enter the `/src` directory, then do `electron .` to run it.
 Nibbler should be compatible with at least version 5 and above.

 You could also build a standalone app.
 See comments inside the Python script `builder.py` for info.

-# Installation - the Mac way
+# Installation - Mac

 Mac builds have been made by [twoplan](https://github.com/twoplan/Nibbler-for-macOS) and [Jac-Zac](https://github.com/Jac-Zac/Nibbler_MacOS) - the latter is probably more up-to-date.